 Understanding Under Armour's Unusual Options Activity

-Shares of Under Armour (NYSE:UAA) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $20.13.
+Under Armour (NYSE:UAA) shares experienced unusual options activity on Friday.
+The stock price moved up to $20.61 following the option alert.

 - Sentiment: BEARISH